openstack-k8s-operators/os-diff/README.md

 ## CRD Generation from configuration file

-Os-diff can generate CRD file from a given configuration file with the following command:
+os-diff can generate CRD file from a given configuration file with the following command:

 ```
 os-diff gen --service glance --config my-conf.ini --output glance.patch